How to Get More Leads From Facebook in 2018

 Now name your new campaign.
 You’ll also be asked to decide if you’ll run any tests or if you want to optimize your budget across ad sets.

-Next you’ll be asked select which Facebook business page you’re going to promote.
-Hopefully this is a page that’s updated regularly.
+Next, you’ll be asked to select which Facebook business page you’re going to promote.
+Hopefully, this is a page that’s updated regularly.
 Don’t promote a ghost town.

 Now you define your audience.
 You might want to snitch some ideas for these fields from your Google Analytics demographics and audience affinity reports.
 Or you could upload your email list and make a nice lookalike audience.
 If you’re a local business, also define where you want your ad to show.